 Step 3.
-Use the ll(1) command to examine any files and make sure the owner and group of each file are accurate:
+Use the II(1) command to examine any files and make sure the owner and group of each file are accurate:

-'''

 11 /tmp

-'''

 If any owner or group shows up as a number instead of a user or group name, respectively, the NIS/LDAP Gateway is not functioning properly.